sky-map-team/stardroid/README.md

  * tools: Source for generating binary data used by the app.

 To build SkyMap, you can use Android Developer Studio or Gradle.
-Begin by by creating a `local.properties` file containing the location of your Android installation:
+Begin by creating a `local.properties` file containing the location of your Android installation:

     sdk.dir=<path to your SDK>